 Chiang Mai, Thailand is a wealth of history, scenery, culture and incredible food.
 Clean, safe, modern and less humid than Bangkok, this northern city is the new epicentre for travel to Thailand.

-Both geographically and comparatively far away from the filth, chaos and claustrophobia of Thailand’s capital, Bangkok, Chiang Mai is almost too good to be true.
+Both geographically and comparatively far away from the filth, chaos and claustrophobia of Thailand’s capital, Chiang Mai is almost too good to be true.

 Don’t get me wrong, we love Bangkok and have been there many times.
 And we’ve enjoyed it more each time we’ve been there.

 The stink and insanity, the proximity and humidity, the constant clamour that is Bangkok makes you feel alive.
 It makes you feel the city.

 Chiang Mai is twice the size in area of Bangkok, but has a quarter of the population.
 The much lower density living gives this northern city a much more relaxed pace.
 It also makes it cheaper to live here than in the capital.

 Here’s our quick video of the highlights of Chiang Mai: